What is in this leaflet

 All medicines, including vaccines, have risks and benefits.
-Your doctor considers the risks of you having Afluria® Quad vaccine and the benefits they expect it will have.
+Your doctor considers the risks of you or your child having Afluria® Quad vaccine and the benefits they expect it will have.

 If you have any concerns about this vaccine, ask your doctor, nurse or pharmacist.

 Keep this leaflet.
 You may need to read it again.

 Afluria® Quad vaccine helps prevent influenza, often called “the flu”.
 Influenza is caused by infection with specific influenza viruses.
 New types of influenza viruses can appear each year.
 Afluria® Quad vaccine contains fragments of four different types of influenza virus.
 Each year the Australian Influenza Vaccine Committee decides which four types of viruses are most suitable to include in the vaccine.

 The virus in the vaccine has been killed.
 Therefore the vaccine cannot give you or your child “the flu”.

 Note: the vaccine will not protect you or your child from the other influenza viruses that Afluria® Quad vaccine does not contain.

 Afluria® Quad vaccine is a prescription only medicine.
 This year (2020) the viruses are A/Brisbane/02/2018 (H1N1)pdm09 – like virus, A/South Australia/34/2019 (H3N2) – like virus, B/Washington/02/2019 and B/Phuket/3073/2013 – like virus.